Olga Edwardes: Years 1956–2008

 Since her marriage in 1946, she led a new career, as salonnière in the house of Hinton Waldrist manor.
 Her husband had bought it in 1922, and together they entertained and held court to influential and radical artists, economists, philosophers, and politicians of the day at grand gatherings.
 Both she and her husband were long-time leading Fabians – she had known Harold Laski for some time.
 Nicholas Davenport worked with Alexander Korda then joined Harold Wilson with the National Film Finance Corporation.
-Even though a Fabian, he still kept friend with R. J. G. Boothby and close to Winston Churchill.
+Even though a Fabian, he still kept friendships with R. J. G. Boothby and was close to Winston Churchill.